 Using core Python, you can build an app from scratch or craft the app with Django using prewritten bits of code

-Ans: Django follows a Model-Template-View (MTV) architecture.
+Django follows a Model-View-Template (MVT) architecture.
 It contains three different parts:

-Ans: As discussed in the previous question, Django follows MTV architecture - Model, Template, View.
+As discussed in the previous question, Django follows MVT architecture - Model, Template, View.

-The below diagram depicts the working cycle of Django MTV architecture:
+The below diagram depicts the working cycle of Django MVT architecture:

 If the website receives the request, it is transmitted from browser to server to manage the view file using a template.